-The Print programme encourages students to explore printmaking and print cultures - developing each individual's creative potential while providing a broad range of methods and approaches of value and relevance to an expanded art practice.
-The Print department emphasises the advantages of evolving your practice - ideas and methods - through multiple iterations, versioning, image manipulation and mutation.
-This is understood as a dynamic approach to art making in which the student can test and reflect on their ideas in depth and with integrity.
-Students are encouraged to work across a range of disciplines exploring methods, techniques, skills and approaches to making art, including the traditional printmaking processes of intaglio-printing, screen-printing, book-arts and photography.
-Under expanded print methods you will also explore and develop work through collage, digital montage, lenticular imaging, rapid prototyping, video editing, animation and audio-visual installation.
-Drawing is an essential component of printmaking.
+The Print programme encourages students to explore print making and print culture - developing each individual's creative potential while providing a broad range of methods and approaches of value and relevance to an expanded print practice.
+The Print department emphasises the advantages of evolving your practice - your ideas and methods.
+Students are encouraged to work across a range of disciplines through the lens of print exploring methods, techniques, skills and approaches to making art, including the traditional print making processes of intaglio-printing, screen-printing, book-arts and photography.
+Under expanded print methods you will also explore and develop work through collage, digital montage, lenticular imaging, rapid prototyping, video editing, projection mapping, animation, 2.5D animation and audio-visual installation.
+Drawing as an essential component of printmaking underpins these processes.
+Print has a reputation for adapting, co-opting and hacking technologies.
+You will be encouraged to innovate through your engagement with both old and new.
+How will I be assessed?